Karma-vibhanga, Deeds and their Results

 Left of centre we see one man about to slap what is probably his father, or at least someone of good standing.
 Later he is reborn in the Burning (Tapana) hell, where he will suffer being burned, and by the look of it, being pulled apart by birds and dogs.

 89. Killing Animals and Humans leads to Rebirth in Hell

-Two men preparing a fish and turtle stew, the creatures being dropped into the boiling water alive.
-A similar fate awaits the perpetrators in hell, they will be boiled alive as we see, and beaten with clubs for their deed.
+Two men preparing a fish and turtle stew, the creatures are being dropped into the boiling water alive.
+A similar fate awaits the perpetrators in hell, they will be boiled alive as we see, and beaten with clubs if they try to escape.

 Left of centre a man prepares to kill a defenceless woman on the floor before him.
 He suffers rebirth in the Great Burning (Mahā Tappana) hell on the far left, where he is thrown into the burning flames.

 90. Drinking and Whoring leads to Rebirth in Hell

 On the far right we see a group of revellers who are drinking liquor and then engaging in drunken whoring.
 The result seems to be rebirth in a hell where they are plunged up to their knees in what must be hot water.

 The scenes left of centre are mostly destroyed and we cannot make out the deed properly.
 But the result is something very similar, perhaps exaggerated by being plunged up to the waist in boiling waters.

 91. Encouraging Violence and Killing Birds leads to Rebirth in Hell

 Although it is not quite clear what the cause on the far right is, it is probably encouraging violence of one sort or another.
 The result is he is reborn in a hell where the grass is like swords and it cuts through his feet.